usaid-cs/yesterday-i-learned/random.md

 1. [Unstable rotation](https://youtube.com/watch?v=RWZFhambLDM): objects favour rotational axes that are either lowest or highest in angular momentum, but not the axis in between.
 1. The extra lace holes at the top of shoes are meant to construct [heel locks](https://youtube.com/watch?v=IijQyX_YCKA) that reduce blisters while running.
 1. [The last entry of copy and pasted lines tend to be wrong](https://software.intel.com/en-us/blogs/2015/04/22/the-last-line-effect).
-1. Fecal popcorning are these minute particles of excrement that if you breath it (in addition to just being disgusting) can lead to very dangerous fungal infections in your lungs.
 1. Astronauts must have good airflow around them when they sleep, otherwise, they could wake up oxygen-deprived and gasping for air because a bubble of their own exhaled carbon dioxide had formed around their heads.
 1. [Deflashing](http://en.wikipedia.org/wiki/Cryogenic_deflashing) can refer to the removal of *flash*, excess material from plastic moulding.
 1. Hair grown to deliberately irritate is called [Urticating hair](http://en.wikipedia.org/wiki/Urticating_hair).